-Click Add.
-In Enter the object name to select (examples), type the name of the user or group, and then click OK.
+- In Enter than object name to select (examples), type the name of the user or group, and then click OK.

 Click the name of the group or user, and then click Edit.

 Click the name of the group or user and then click Remove.
-If the Remove button is unavailable, clear the Include inheritable permissions from this object's parent check box, and then click Remove.
+If the Remove button is unavailable, clear the Inherit from parent the permission entries that apply to child objects.
+Include these with entries explicitly defined here check box, and then click Remove.

 In the Permissions box, select or clear the appropriate Allow or Deny check boxes.

-In the Apply onto box, click the folders or subfolders you would like these permissions to be applied to.
+In Apply onto, click the folders or subfolders you would like these permissions to be applied to.

 To configure security so that the subfolders and files will not inherit these permissions, clear the Apply these permissions to objects and/or containers within this container only check box.

-If you select the Include inheritable permissions from this object's parent check box, then all subfolders and files will have all of their permission entries reset to those inheritable from the parent object.
-Implicit permissions will be removed and, if the object was "protected" from automatic inheritance, protection will be removed as well.
+- If you select the Replace permission entries on all child objects with entries shown here that apply to child objects check box, then all subfolders and files will have all of their permission entries reset to those inheritable from the parent object.
 Once you click Apply or OK, you cannot undo this operation by clearing the check box.